sympy/sympy/doc/src/modules/galgebra/ga.rst

 Derivatives in Spherical Coordinates
 ++++++++++++++++++++++++++++++++++++

-The following code shows how to use *ga* to use spherical coordinates.
+The following code shows how to use *galgebra* to use spherical coordinates.
 The gradient of a scalar function, :math:`f`, the divergence and curl of a vector function, :math:`A`, and the exterior derivative (curl) of a bivector function, :math:`B` are calculated.
 Note that to get the